ismaildawoodjee/Docker-Class/README.md

 file by mounting a volume to the container, or more easily by using the `docker cp` command to copy files.

+## Docker Compose

+"Docker Compose is a tool for defining and running multi-container Docker applications."
+It is written in a `yaml` or `yml` file, and can be run using the `docker-compose up` command.
+Useful for a project where many containers or services are needed for an application to run.
+For example a web application requiring backend database, messaging, and frontend services.
+No need to install all the individual components on your own system.

+After you finish working, tear down the containers using `docker-compose down`.

+### Jupyter Notebook Container Environment

+Running the `docker-compose.yml` file for building the Jupyter Notebook image will produce the required `ipv4:port/?token=some_token` (in my case, it is `http://0.0.0.0:8888/?token=some_token`) to open the notebook in my browser.
+If for some reason, I lost this address, I can find it back by running the container shell

+        `docker exec -it compose-notebook bash`

+and type in

+        jupyter notebook list

+to recover the lost address.
+Jupyter notebooks in this container environment are kept in the `~/work` directory of the container and will appear there.

+### Nginx, Flask, MySQL App